grantseltzer/karn/docs/cli-usage.md

 # Karn CLI Usage

 `karn` takes a space seperated list of entitlement names as arguments.
+The output is a OCI-compliant seccomp profile.
+This is a JSON blob that you can pass to a container runtime to enforce seccomp in your container.

 You can use the `--list` flag to list the available entitlements.

 ### Listing entitlements